Elections New Brunswick, Canada

 A. Elections NB is confident in the security and reliability of the voting system being used in New Brunswick.

-Voters mark individual paper ballots that are available for a hand recount if necessary, which was one of the conditions Elections NB set for the system chosen.
+Voters mark individual paper ballots that are available for a hand recount if necessary, which was one of the original conditions Elections NB set for the system chosen.
 The only thing the machines do is count the ballots, using an optical scanning system, and record the results, but if there were any doubts about the accuracy of that count the ballots would be available for a hand recount.
-Manual recounts have been done in a couple of jurisdictions using the same system, and the results came out exactly the same as with the machine count.
+Multiple recounts and regular audits performed since the system began use in 2008 have proven that they are accurate.

-It is conceivable that the memory cards used to program the tabulation machines and record the results could be mis-programmed, either deliberately or by mistake, though any honest mistakes would normally be caught by the accuracy testing that occurs prior to the tabulation machines being sent from Fredericton.
-Deliberate, fraudulent, mis-programming would have to involve an employee of the company that does the programming engaging in deliberate sabotage of the company’s work, or a conspiracy of company employees and candidates or election officials to rig the results.
-Because of the multiple witnessed steps with accuracy testing that is performed, it is highly unlikely that this will occur.
+It is conceivable that the memory cards used to program the tabulation machines and record the results could be mis-programmed, either deliberately or by mistake, though any honest mistakes would normally be caught by the logic and accuracy testing that occurs prior to the tabulation machines being sent from Fredericton.
+Because of the multiple witnessed steps performed during accuracy testing , it is highly unlikely that this will occur.
+All access ports on the tabulation machine are sealed prior to shipment with the numbers being recorded.

-Polling Officials do not have access to technology that can reprogram the memory cards or tamper with the machines, and physical access to them is limited to polling day only.
-It is conceivable that additional ballots could be filled out and tabulated by a malicious Polling Official, but this could occur at any type of election.
-Because Polling Officials are always witnessed when working with ballots, the tabulation machine, or the ballot box, it is highly unlikely that this will occur.
+Polling Officials do not have access to technology that can reprogram the memory cards or tamper with the machines, and physical access to the machines is limited to polling days only.
+It is conceivable that additional ballots could be filled out and tabulated by a malicious polling official, but this could occur at any type of election.
+Because polling officials are always witnessed when handling the ballots, the tabulation machine, or the ballot box, it is highly unlikely that this will occur.

 Q. What is an audio vote tabulation machine?

-A. There is an audio vote tabulation machine located at each returning office.
+A. There is a tabulation machine located at each returning office that has the capability to allow electors to use an audio vote session.
 It assists visually impaired voters, those who have difficulty reading, those who are physically unable to mark a ballot independently, or any other voters who request to vote this way.
-They are not available at the polling stations.
+Audio vote is not available at the polling stations.

-The voter will wear a headset, and hear the choices of candidates.
-Using a Braille controller, a sip and puff device, or a paddle device, the voter will make his or her choice and a ballot will be printed with the voter's choice indicated.
+The voter wears a headset, and hear the choices of candidates.
+Using a Braille controller, a sip and puff device, or a paddle device, the voter will make their choice and a ballot will be printed with the voter's choice indicated.
 The machine can also perform an audio review of the ballot for the voter to ensure that the marks were printed correctly prior to the ballot being deposited into the ballot box.

 Q. Why are you using tabulation machines?